So What's This All About?

 Crap Music, Falling Singles Sales & Autotune

-It's no good them harping on about loosing sales to illegal downloads and filesharing as this is a very poor excuse, and can be easily disproved by looking at some of the recent success stories which have managed to sell over half a million singles despite the freeloaders of cyberspace.
+It's no good them harping on about loosing sales to illegal downloads and filesharing as this is a very poor excuse, and can be easily disproved by looking at some of the recent success stories which have managed to sell huge numbers of copies despite the freeloaders of cyberspace.
 Ever since the advent of the audio cassette, people have illegally copied songs for themselves or others, but because the musical standard used to be higher it didn't cause a noticeable problem.
 Offer a good product, and it'll sell.
 It's so simple it hurts.

 Pile-Up At The Supermarket Checkout